Logo preload

 June 1, 2018

 In the last few posts, we’ve talked about the benefits of collecting and analyzing field data.
-Information gathered from the field gives businesses and other organizations a unique advantage, providing the basis for more informed decision making and allowing them to better allocate resources.
+Information gathered from the field gives businesses and organizations a unique advantage.
+It provides a foundation for more informed decision-making and helps them allocate resources more effectively.

-In the early days of data visualization, the best tool available to businesses was Excel, which enabled them to put information into a spreadsheet and create a simple chart or graph.
+In the early days of data visualization, Excel was the best tool available to businesses.
+It allowed them to input data into a spreadsheet and generate simple charts or graphs.
 Today, there are countless data visualization tools for accomplishing what is now a crucial task across many industries.

 Data visualization allows companies to: